WebAssembly/design/Semantics.md

 This document explains the high-level design of WebAssembly code: its types, constructs, and semantics.
-The description here is written in terms of a *structured stack machine*; a machine where most computations use a stack of values, but control flow is expressed in structured constructs such as blocks, ifs, and loops.
+WebAssembly code can be considered a *structured stack machine*; a machine where most computations use a stack of values, but control flow is expressed in structured constructs such as blocks, ifs, and loops.
-In practice, implementations need not maintain an actual value stack; they need only behave [as if](https://en.wikipedia.org/wiki/As-if_rule) they did so.
+In practice, implementations need not maintain an actual value stack, nor actual data structures for control; they need only behave [as if](https://en.wikipedia.org/wiki/As-if_rule) they did so.
 For full details consult [the formal Specification](https://github.com/WebAssembly/spec), for file-level encoding details consult [Binary Encoding](BinaryEncoding.md),